Welland Heritage Council offers an excellent ESL program for newcomers to Canada. Classes run every day from 9am to 2pm.

 We offer continuous intake for our ESL classes which means that new students are welcome at any time.

-The Welland Heritage Council’s ESL program is funded by the Ministry of Citizenship and Immigration through the District School Board of Niagara.
+The Welland Heritage Council’s ESL program is funded by the Ministry of Children, Community and Social Services through the District School Board of Niagara.

 Citizenship Study Classes and Credit Courses are available.
 Information is available about Language Proficiency Certification.

 After leaving our classes to go to Brock University one student wrote:

 “My writing course [at Brock] is okay.
 I have an advantage that I know what the teacher is talking about (clauses, subject-verb agreement, paired conjunctions, gerunds and infinitives, etc),” adding that she has experienced success with her subject-area term papers, too: “Those papers are the results of both your dedication and excellent methodology.
 I’m writing to thank you…”

 And another wrote to say,